MiltonGreat/Chest-X-ray-Images/README.md

 - Performance degradation over time as imaging technology or disease presentations evolve.

 This project addresses not just the classification task, but this fundamental **trust gap**.

+**If bias is the pathogen, governance is the immune system.** This is a more powerful and memorable metaphor for a healthcare audience.
+It frames the entire project as a defensive, protective measure for patient health.

+**This is about patient safety.
+It’s about health equity.** This directly quotes your new content and places the project squarely within the highest-stakes mission of healthcare.
+It's no longer just about technical performance; it's a moral imperative.

+**It requires clinicians who understand patient care, ethicists who interrogate values and trade-offs... and patient advocates who center lived experience.** This is a much more precise and compelling definition of the team needed for a healthcare AI, moving beyond the manufacturing analogy to the specific stakeholders in a hospital.

 ### Dataset